 Time for bird-lovers to hone your identification skills.
-Data collection for Ontario’s third Breeding Bird Atlas (Atlas-3) will begin on January 1, 2021 – exactly 20 years after the launch of Atlas-2 and 40 years after the launch of Atlas-1 in 1981.
+Data collection for Ontario’s third Breeding Bird Atlas (Atlas-3) began on January 1, 2021 – exactly 20 years after the launch of Atlas-2 and 40 years after the launch of Atlas-1 in 1981.

 The research project, which will take five years to complete, will put Ontario at the leading edge of knowledge about the status, distribution and abundance of breeding birds found in the province.
 It provides a valuable resource for conservationists and researchers.
 Basic data collection involves recording breeding evidence for as many bird species as possible within a 10-by-10-kilometre-square areas.
 Birders who recognize species by their song can also do five-minute “point counts” designed to index the number of birds nesting in a given square.

 The Atlas of the Breeding Birds of Ontario (Atlas-2) contains more than 700 full colour pages of photographs, maps, and charts for the roughly 300 species that breed in Ontario.
 Profits from the sale of atlases go towards bird conservation projects in the province.
 Order your copy now for just $63 – supplies are limited.